ultmatedev/role_core/README.md

 - extendable-role: adding a self-association to Role
 - polymorphic-asscociated-role: consider using polymorphic association technique

-Although it's not out-of-box, but it will give you fully flexibility to suit your needs.
+Although it's not out-of-box, it will give you full flexibility to suit your needs.

 ### Permissions definition